-Here are some excerpts from the description of the Museum Paper in the syllabus:
+See the syllabus for full information.
+Here are some excerpts from the syllabus:

-Classify your work of art using the art-historical terminology established in your textbook or in the class.
-In addition to drawing upon what you have learned from your class, please consult no more than three different written sources as part of your research on this topic.
-To avoid plagiarism, all students must document research sources properly using footnotes and must include a bibliography.
+Classify your work of art using appropriate art-historical terminology from your textbook or class discussions.
+In addition to using material from lectures and readings, you may consult up to three written sources for your research.
+To avoid plagiarism, you must document all sources properly using footnotes and include a bibliography [emphasis added].

 Google Arts & Culture is a site that provides free access to images of artworks and cultural artifacts.
 Here are several ways to browse this site: